unparalleled-js/docs-1/connectors/mssql/best-practices.md

 ### Handling errors
 Error handling is an important part in the design process of a recipe.
 Here are some of the [best practices for error handling](/recipes/best-practices-error-handling.md) when designing recipes.

-### Splitting up and compartmentalizing recipes
+### Splitting up complex workflows into separate recipes
-Databases are often used for a wide range of tasks and while it may be tempting to create huge recipes that accomplish all tasks, this also makes these recipes incredibly hard to maintain.
-Complex workflows should always be split up into separate recipes, seperating recipes and compartmentalising them based on their purpose.
-This makes recipe maintainence and troubleshooting easier as errors can be traced quickly to specific recipes that handle well defined purposes.
-Breaking down workflows into multiple recipes also reduces the number of redundant actions across recipes as basic recipes can be called and used across different recipes for different business units.
+Databases are often used for a wide range of tasks and it may be tempting to create huge recipes that accomplish all tasks but this also makes these recipes incredibly hard to maintain.
+Complex workflows should always be split up into separate recipes compartmentalising them based on their purpose.
+This makes recipe maintainence and troubleshooting easier as errors can be traced quickly to specific recipes that handle well defined purpose.
+Breaking down workflows into multiple recipes also reduces the amount of redundancy as the same recipe can be called by a variety of different recipes.
 To acheive this, Workato has [callable recipes](/features/callable-recipes.md), allowing recipes to trigger other recipes.
 Callable recipes can also be triggered by 3rd party applications through a REST API.

 For example, if we were hoping to use Workato to build a workflow that accomplished the following